PrabalS12/PrabalS12/README.md

--  Computer Science Undergrad.
+-  Data Scientist, Stylumia
--  Exploring data, algorithms and mathematics until next time. :`)
+-  Bayesian half of me, is still unsure of the math. :`)

 <!---